musicalbaker/CoffeeBeansAPI/README.md

 - No status field present.
 In this project the API delete removes it from the database.
 Possible enhancement is adding a status field, so that deleting a product would mark it as inactive instead of deleting the data.

-- Added a BEANOFTHEDAY table to keep the history.
-May be useful for future analysis.

 # Implementation Notes
 3. Implement business logic to ensure: